YaserFarghaly/Javascript-Data-Grid/README.md

  ```
 ----
 ### CSS
-You can amend styles or if you are using Bootstrap you can pass classlist to the grid to be compatible with your page style.
+You can amend styles or if you are using Bootstrap you can pass classlist to the grid to apply Bootstrap styles.

 ----